softchris/azure-book/deployment/deploy-a-container.md

 We need to log in to our registry before we can push docker images to it.
 So let's log in:
 > az acr login --name <acrName>

+That should tell you `Login Succeeded` if all is well